N01nE-M/final/README.md

 The database is composed of a user table where all data is stored about the registered user

-### Prerequisites
+### IDE and Tools

-The project was made using the CS50 IDE and is hosted in heroku.com
+The project was made using the CS50 IDE and is hosted in heroku.com.
+Images where cropped using windows snipping tool and edited in GIMP software.

 ## How to launch the website